olaolatunbos/End-to-End-Azure-DevOps-Project/README.md

 ```

 ## 🔧 Pipelines
-This Azure DevOps pipeline builds and pushes a Docker image for the worker service to Azure Container Registry whenever changes are made to files in the worker/ directory.
-It uses a Docker task to build the image from the specified Dockerfile and tag it with the build ID.
+This Azure DevOps pipelines builds and pushes a Docker image  to Azure Container Registry whenever changes are made to files.
 After the image is pushed, it runs a shell script (update-manifest.sh) to update the Kubernetes manifest with the new image tag, helping automate deployments.
 The pipeline consists of two stages: Build and Update.

 ## Scripts
 ### update-manifest.sh
 This Bash script automates the process of updating a Kubernetes deployment manifest in a Git repository.
-It clones the specified repo into a temporary directory, modifies the container image tag in a deployment YAML file using sed, commits the change with a predefined message, pushes the update back to the repository, and then cleans up the temporary files.
+It modifies the container image tag in a deployment YAML file .

 ## ✨ Features